-1. At the time fixed for the transition from the second to the third stage laid down in the Treaty establishing the European Economic Community, the present Treaty shall be subjected to a general review.
+Three years after this Treaty comes 1.
+At the time fixed for the transition from the second to the third stage laid down in the Treaty establishing present Treaty shall be subjected to a general review.
 This shall aim at determining suitable measures for strengthening the European Union and the powers of its institutions in the light of the progress already made.